-Josh Atkinson Posted May 29 Share Posted May 29 Any idea what I am missing here?
+Josh Atkinson Posted May 29, 2023 Posted May 29, 2023 Any idea what I am missing here?
 This is my first Vorty but I can’t get the housing off of the motor.
 It is locked tight.
 I have removed the four screws in the front and back and the two holding the handle together but it is rock solid.
 No give at all.
-Quote Link to comment Share on other sites More sharing options...
+Quote

-Lawrence Smith Posted May 29 Share Posted May 29 Score the line around the back half of the motor.
+Lawrence Smith Posted May 29, 2023 Posted May 29, 2023 Score the line around the back half of the motor.
 I usually use a razor blade & gently pry , then go progressively bigger blade until it comes apart.
 Some people tap the front of the rotor & it separates the halves .
-Be Careful doing that so it doesn’t break something Quote Link to comment Share on other sites More sharing options...
+Be Careful doing that so it doesn’t break something Quote

-Josh Atkinson Posted May 30 Author Share Posted May 30 Got it.
+Josh Atkinson Posted May 30, 2023 Author Posted May 30, 2023 Got it.
 Thank you.
 Man, that thing was stuck in there solid as a rock.
-Quote Link to comment Share on other sites More sharing options...
+Quote

-Josh Atkinson Posted May 31 Author Share Posted May 31 I hope I’m not asking too many questions here but on the same topic, does anyone know how to completely disassemble the bottom which attaches to the oscillator from the gearbox?
+Josh Atkinson Posted May 31, 2023 Author Posted May 31, 2023 I hope I’m not asking too many questions here but on the same topic, does anyone know how to completely disassemble the bottom which attaches to the oscillator from the gearbox?
 I need to get it apart because it’s filthy and I need to clean it well before it’s repainted.
 I have searched YouTube and cannot find a video that shows me how to do it.
-Quote Link to comment Share on other sites More sharing options...
+Quote

-Tom Zapf Posted June 1 Share Posted June 1 THERE'S NO SUCH THING AS TOO MANY QUESTIONS, THIS IS HOW WE TOO ALL LEARN BY READING OTHER POSTS.
+Tom Zapf Posted June 1, 2023 Posted June 1, 2023 THERE'S NO SUCH THING AS TOO MANY QUESTIONS, THIS IS HOW WE TOO ALL LEARN BY READING OTHER POSTS.
 BETTER TO ASK THAN BREAK IT.LOTS OF PARTS CAN BE POT METAL AND WHEN BROKEN THERE'S NO FIXER-ROO.
-SO BETTER TO TAKE CARE AND NOT FORCE ANYTHING Quote Link to comment Share on other sites More sharing options...
+SO BETTER TO TAKE CARE AND NOT FORCE ANYTHING Quote

-Eric Skaggs Posted June 8 Share Posted June 8 Hey Josh - how much effort prying did have to put into separating the oscillator gearbox?
+Eric Skaggs Posted June 8, 2023 Posted June 8, 2023 Hey Josh - how much effort prying did have to put into separating the oscillator gearbox?
 I've gotten mine about 2 millimeters away from the rear motor housing gently prying with a small screwdriver but progress has slowed and I'm worried about breaking something.
 The plastic autobody trim tools I tried weren't strong enough.
 Any way you could post a pic of the bearing side of the gearbox so I can see what all comes out?
-Quote Link to comment Share on other sites More sharing options...
+Quote

-Lawrence Smith Posted June 8 Share Posted June 8 Eric depending on the year & the wear some of those gear boxes are swollen & cause issue/breakage when removing.
+Lawrence Smith Posted June 8, 2023 Posted June 8, 2023 Eric depending on the year & the wear some of those gear boxes are swollen & cause issue/breakage when removing.
 Rather than prying see if a light tap with a blunt tool while pop it out .
 Just be forewarned you could cause damage.
-Quote Link to comment Share on other sites More sharing options...
+Quote

-Malcolm MacGregor Posted June 9 Share Posted June 9 Lawrence makes very valid points on your Vortalex.
+Malcolm MacGregor Posted June 9, 2023 Posted June 9, 2023 Lawrence makes very valid points on your Vortalex.
 I am working on a pedestal model currently.
 Clean inside and out as best as possible.
 But don’t pry that oscillating bell off the gearbox.
 If you have a wire wheel, used a fine wheel and clean it up.
 Then assemble it and spray paint as one piece.
 I use a long screw threaded into one of the cover holes and hang it somewhere and paint away.
-Quote Link to comment Share on other sites More sharing options...
+Quote

 Recommended Posts